pivotal-cf/pivnet-resource/metadata/README.md

 * `description` *Optional.* The file description
   (also known as _File Notes_ in Pivotal Network).

+* `file_version` *Optional.* The version number which will be displayed next to the filename in Pivotal Network.
+Defaults to `release.version` if not specified.

 * `upload_as` *Optional.* The display name for the file in Pivotal Network.
   This affects only the display name; the filename of the uploaded file remains the same as that of the local file.